Echeveria Care Indoors, Propagation, Common Problems & Solutions

-Echeveria Plants require bright light with some direct sunlight, average warmth, moderate humidity and moderately moist, well-drained, succulents soil coupled with regular feeding in the growing season.
+Echeveria require bright light with some sunlight, average warmth and humidity, and moderately moist, rich, well-drained soil coupled with regular feeding in the growing season.

 The leaves are covered with a white bloom, short hairs or a waxy coating making these plants a sight to behold which place these plants among the best plants for a study table or even perfect gift plants for mother's day.